-The Drug Trafficking (Recovery of Proceeds) Ordinance and the Organized and Serious Crimes Ordinance provide for the tracing, freezing, confiscation and recovery of the proceeds of drug trafficking and other indictable offences.
-The former ordinance applies when a person is convicted for, among other things, trafficking, supplying to an unauthorised person, manufacturing, cultivating, or importing or exporting a dangerous drug.
-The latter ordinance applies when a person is convicted of a 'specified offence', which is listed in schedules 1 and 2 therein.
-These include possession of arms or ammunition without licence, import or export of goods bearing a forged trademark, and possession of forged documents.
+The Drug Trafficking (Recovery of Proceeds) Ordinance and the Organised and Serious Crimes Ordinance provide for the tracing, freezing, confiscation and recovery of the proceeds of drug trafficking and other indictable offences.
+The former Ordinance applies when a person is convicted for, among other things, trafficking, supplying to an unauthorised person, manufacturing, cultivating, or importing or exporting a dangerous drug.
+The latter Ordinance applies when a person is convicted of a 'specified offence', which is listed in Schedules 1 and 2.
+This includes possession of arms or ammunition without licence, import or export of goods bearing a forged trademark, and possession of forged documents.

-Although many offences are not listed in the two ordinances, it is still possible to capture the proceeds of such offences through the vehicle of money laundering.
-This effectively means that if a person 'deals' with the proceeds of any indictable offence, such as tax evasion, he or she may be committing the offence of money laundering, and such proceeds can come within the scope of the confiscation provisions in the Organized and Serious Crimes Ordinance.
+Although many offences are not listed in the two Ordinances, it is still possible to capture the proceeds of such offences through the vehicle of money laundering.
+This effectively means that if a person 'deals' with the proceeds of any indictable offence, such as tax evasion, he or she may be committing the offence of money laundering, and such proceeds can come within the scope of the confiscation provisions in the Organised and Serious Crimes Ordinance.

-The two ordinances also have a wide reach in terms of place and time.
-Both ordinances apply to property situated outside Hong Kong and to offences committed prior to these ordinances coming into force.
+The two Ordinances also have a wide reach in terms of place and time.
+They apply to property situated outside Hong Kong, and to offences committed prior to these Ordinances coming into force.